jbossdemocentral/coolstore-microservice/README.md

 Deploy Complete Demo
 ================
-In order to deploy the complete demo infrastructure for demonstrating Microservices, CI/CD, agile integrations and more, use this provisioning script `openshift/scripts/deploy-demo.sh`:
+In order to deploy the complete demo infrastructure for demonstrating Microservices, CI/CD, agile integrations and more, use this provisioning script:

 ```
-$ openshift/scripts/deploy-demo.sh
+$ openshift/scripts/create-demo.sh
 ```

 You can delete the demo projects and containers with: